icejester/cDayGlases/README.md

-# cDay-glasses
+# luna-glasses-python
-This project is to house python code for my canada day BBQ glasses
+This project is to house python code for a redo of the luna glasses